Jerome Prince unseats Gary mayor

 She ran unsuccessfully for Gary mayor in 2003 and 2007 before winning in 2011 and again in 2015.

-Prince overcame Freeman-Wilson’s better financed re-election campaign.
-She raked in more than $156,000 this year, according to her campaign finance report, in contrast to Prince, who raised $66,296 and Sparks-Wade, some $13,300 in donations.
+Prince overcame Freeman-Wilson’s better financed reelection campaign.
+She raked in more than $156,000 this year, according to her campaign finance report, in contrast to Prince, who raised $66,296 and Sparks-Wade, who raised some $13,300 in donations.

 But city finance scandals and continued crumbling infrastructure and violent crime were working against Freeman-Wilson, political observers say.